JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server/system.run.md

 Normally, it runs the function in the next tick.

 ## Delay

+We can implement a tick timeout using `system.run`.

+Note that `delay=0` will probably(not always) execute the function at the end of current tick.

 ```javascript
 function setTickTimeout(callback, delay = 1) {
   if (delay < 1) {